-The Tustin Unified School District offers a Spanish Dual Immersion Language program for transitional kindergarten (TK), kindergarten, first- and second-grade students at Marjorie Veeh Elementary School.
-These children receive a diverse, enriching learning experience, because they learn to think, read, write, and communicate in two languages.
+The Tustin Unified School District offers a Spanish Dual Language Immersion Program for transitional kindergarten (TK), kindergarten, first-, second- and third-grade students at Marjorie Veeh Elementary School.
+These children receive a diverse, enriching learning experience because they learn to think, read, write, and communicate in two languages.
 By learning how to do all of these things in two languages at such a young age, students in this program at Veeh Elementary will naturally pick up both languages and find use in them throughout their lifetime.
 The element of language is an important and valuable skill to grow so that these students can communicate with larger amounts of people, creating more opportunities in the future.
 Children in this program learn a wide range of subjects and broaden their knowledge in two languages, enabling them to be academically successful in more ways than one.

 These dual immersion classes include students who are both native speakers in English and Spanish.
 This allows for students to work together and learn to pick up both languages naturally.
 Dual language programs also expand students’ knowledge and understanding of both cultures.
 They also build an appreciation and respect for other languages and cultures as well because their peers come from diverse backgrounds.

 Students in this program develop a greater knowledge of how language works as well as an understanding of how the two languages can sometimes connect.
 It has been shown that forming an understanding of how language works is very beneficial in reading acquisition in young children.
 Research has shown that dual language programs also work towards closing the achievement gap for English language learners.
 This helps these students to achieve greater academic success in the future, such as improved standardized test scores.